Happy Feet: Plot

 Every emperor penguin attracts a mate by singing a unique "heartsong".
 If the male penguin's heartsong matches the female's song, the two penguins mate.
 Norma Jean, a female penguin, falls for Memphis, a male penguin and they become mates.
 They lay an egg, which Memphis cares for while Norma Jean leaves with the other females to fish.
 While the males struggle through the harsh winter, Memphis briefly drops the egg.
 The resulting chick, Mumble, is unable to sing but is nevertheless enamored with Gloria, a female penguin who is regarded as the most talented of her age.
 One day, Mumble discovers he is able to tap dance before encountering a group of hostile skua, with a leader who is tagged with a yellow band, which he says is from an alien abduction.
 Mumble narrowly escapes the hungry birds by falling into a crevice.

 Now a young adult, Mumble is frequently ridiculed by the elders and their leader Noah.
 After escaping from a leopard seal attack, Mumble befriends five Adelie penguins named Ramón, Nestor, Lombardo, Rinaldo and Raul, known collectively as "the Amigos", who embrace Mumble's dance moves and assimilate him into their group.
 After seeing a hidden human excavator in an avalanche, they opt to ask Lovelace, a rockhopper penguin, about its origin.
 Lovelace has the plastic rings of a six pack entangled around his neck, saying that they have been bestowed upon him by mystic beings.

 For the emperor penguins, it is mating season and Gloria is the center of attention.
 The Amigos unsuccessfully attempt to help Mumble win her affection by having Ramón sing a Spanish version of "My Way" behind Mumble, with the latter lip syncing.
-After Mumble desperately begins tap dancing in synch with her song, she falls for him and the youthful penguins join in for singing and dancing to "Boogie Wonderland".
+After Mumble desperately begins tap dancing in sync with her song, she falls for him and the youthful penguins join in for singing and dancing to "Boogie Wonderland".
 The elders are appalled by Mumble's conduct, which they see as the reason for their lean fishing season.
 Memphis begs Mumble to stop dancing, for his own sake, but when Mumble refuses, he is exiled.